 Compatibility: Desktop

-Timeshift(secured URL: https://github.com/teejee2008/timeshift) is a powerful backup & restore software that helps you with the entire system backup.
-It protects your Linux desktop by taking snapshots of all the files at regular intervals; however, it stores them using Btrfs or Rsync on the backend.
+TimeshiftTimeshift is a powerful backup and restore software that helps protect your Linux desktop by taking snapshots of all files at regular intervals.
+It uses Btrfs or Rsync on the backend to store these snapshots, providing a reliable way to backup and restore your system.
+(Source: https://github.com/teejee2008/timeshift)

-Even the backups of files and settings can be stored on external devices if required.
-Last but not least, you can use its unique feature of scheduled snapshots.
+The software allows for backups of files and settings to be stored on external devices if needed.
+Additionally, it offers a unique feature of scheduled snapshots.

 Pros: